rkretsch/RNA_cryoEM_protocols/_sources/prepare_rna/IVT.md

 4. Add 700µL of Wash Buffer to the column.
 Spin at 13,000g for 30sec.
 Discard flow-through.

-5. Add 400µL of Wash Buffer to column.
+5. Add 400µL of Wash Buffer to the column.
 Spin at 13,000g for 30sec.
 Discard flow-through.

 6. Spin at 13,000g for 2min.